 Before coming to UCLan from her native Cameroon, Michelle Yanou didn’t know what to expect and hadn’t heard much about the university or the city of Preston.
-Now a few years on, after completing her master's at UCLan she has gone on to undertake a PhD, which she says shows the positive experience she has had as a student here.
+Now a few years on, after completing her Masters at UCLan she has gone on to undertake a PhD, which she says shows the positive experience she’s had as a student here.

 As an international student it’s often easy to feel lost; the accent is different, the education system is different and the weather is different.
 However, I quickly realised how interactive and open-minded people at UCLan can be and this allowed me to settle.
 Yes – I was out of my comfort zone, but this enabled me to grow as a person.